|•Seine River Cruises »||• Moulin Rouge »|

 |• Our Fave Day Trips »||• Eiffel Tower »|

 Paris Museum Pass.
+So much to see, so little time — that's why the pass is so handy.
 Paris museums are some of the most popular in the world — and for good reason.
 They're loaded with the treasures of art and history and culture.

 But being popular has it price.
 In this case, it's long lines and long waiting times.

 Any museum in likely to have long line-us, but you can be certain that it applies particularly to the über-popular museums like the Louvre, d'Orsay, Pompidou.
 The ones you really want to see!

 But don't give up!
 We're here to help.